aikiriao/MOI/README.md

 My Optimized IMA-ADPCM encoder

 This encoder is strongly inspired by [adpcm-xq](https://github.com/dbry/adpcm-xq).
-I applying beam sarch and tree pruning to optimization.
+I applied beam search and tree pruning to optimization.

 # How to build